Electrochemical Weld Cleaning – The Fastest and Safest Way to Clean Stainless Steel Welds

 Electrochemical weld cleaning is a process by which post-weld impurities such as rust, heat tints, and discoloration are removed from metal surfaces under the effect of mild electrolytic fluids and a weak electrical current.

-But what makes weld cleaning a necessity?
+But what makes cleaning stainless steel after welding a necessity?

 Is electrochemical weld cleaning effective and how effective is it actually?